lirmm/waves-core/README.md

 Support
 -------

-If you are having issues, (or just want to say hello): we have a mailing list located at: waves-webapp@googlegroups.com
+If you are having issues, (or just want to say hello): we have a mailing list located at: waves@lirmm.fr